Minnesota State Story

 Medicaid Coverage: Achieving Coverage through the State Plan

-In 2016, DHS implemented coverage of the National DPP lifestyle change program in Medicaid for their managed care and fee-for-service (FFS) populations as a result of the preventive services section in their Medicaid State Plan and their interpretation of Medicaid’s requirement to cover the United States Preventive Services Task Force (USPSTF) grade A and B recommendations.
+In 2016, DHS implemented coverage for the National DPP lifestyle change program in Medicaid for their managed care and fee-for-service (FFS) populations as a result of the preventive services section in their Medicaid State Plan and their interpretation of Medicaid’s requirement to cover the United States Preventive Services Task Force (USPSTF) grade A and B recommendations.
 For more information on the USPSTF recommendations, see the Attaining Coverage Through a Medicaid State Plan page of the Coverage Toolkit.

 Implementing Coverage